anhtaynguyen/anhtaynguyen.github.io/_pages/Research.md

 Low-permeability rocks are important for geological carbon storage, geothermal reservoirs, and subsurface energy systems, but their permeability can be difficult to measure accurately.
 Conventional pulse-decay permeability tests may require long equilibration times, during which leakage, temperature drift, and storage effects can strongly affect the interpretation.

-I developed a fast transient permeability measurement framework that extracts permeability from the early-time response of one-chamber pressure pulse-decay tests.
+I developed a fast transient permeability measurement framework that extracts permeability from the early-time response of pressure pulse-decay tests.
 The method accounts for poroelastic storage and system compliance and enables permeability estimation before full pressure equilibration is reached.
-This approach significantly reduces testing time for tight rocks while maintaining a clear analytical connection between pressure decay and rock permeability.
+This approach reducing testing time from days to minutes while improving accuracy by rigorously accounting for poroelastic storage and system compliance.

 **Related papers:**